-My trip to Cacak was just in time to see the blossoming trees, a perfect time for all those things to do in Cacak Serbia.
+My trip was just in time to see the blossoming trees, a perfect time for all those things to do in Cacak Serbia.
 It was easy to notice how the city becomes vibrant again with another cycle of nature.
 Lovely fresh flowers were a certain prelude to the rich historical heritage in the background.

 FROM BELGRADE: 150 km

 FROM NIS: 190 km

-Join me in another journey through Serbia and I will tell you all about things to do in Cacak.
+Join me on another journey through Serbia and I will tell you all about things to do in Cacak.
 I strolled along its streets trying to get the best shot which was easy given that it was all sunny and blooming.